confluentinc/ksql/design-proposals/klip-33-key-format.md

         * `DECIMAL`
         * `BOOLEAN`
     * Full support of the key format for all supported SQL syntax.
+1. **NULL format**: Supported on keys only.
+Needed to support key-less streams once we have SR integration.
 1. **Schema Registry support**: Adds support for reading and writing schemas to and from the schema registry.
 1. **JSON_SR support** Adds support for the `JSON_SR` key format, inc. schema registry integration.